 For us, the pandemic broke our brains a little bit.
 We just had to get out.
 We had to see more.

-In our case, we stuck to the United States during our nomadic journey, but you can certainly take your nomadic journey abroad if you have the time, the means, and the desire to travel the world, instead.
-We hope to make that happen, too!
+In our case, we stuck to the United States during our nomadic journey.
+You can certainly take your journey abroad if you have the time, the means, and the desire to travel the world, instead.
+I’m here for all of it.

-- 11 Hikers to Watch for on the Trails
+- All of the Types of Hikers to Watch for on the Trails

 - Advantages of Travel at Every Age